kewlburn/docs.signalmash.com/content/en/docs/getting-started/introduction.md

 ---
 title: "Introduction"
 description: "Welcome to the Signalmash API docs!
-This is the place to find official information on how to use Signalmash services and products in your app."
+How to use Signalmash services and products in your app can be found here in official Signalmash documentation."
 lead: ""
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00